About Our Office

 - Avoid pointing the toes when stretching legs.

 - Why?
 Compression of nerves because of enlarging uterus.

 - Backache/Pelvic Pressure:

 - Solution: Good Posture.
 Support shoes.
-Extra rest/firm mattress.
-Gentle exercises (pelvic rock).
+Extra rest, firm mattress.
+Gentle exercise (pelvic rock).

 - Fluid Retention: